codedx/codedx-kubernetes/README.md

 $ helm install --name codedx .
 ```

 After installation, you'll be given commands to retrieve the Code Dx admin credentials that were generated.
 Use `kubectl get pods --watch` to check the status of the Code Dx installation.
+Change the Code Dx admin password once installation is complete.
+Calls to `helm upgrade` on Code Dx will modify the password stored in its secret, but will not change the actual password used by Code Dx. `kubectl` calls for getting the admin password will given different results every time `helm upgrade` is used.

 **Before installing, you should first read the recommendations below.**

 ### Installation Recommendations

-When installing the chart in a public-facing environment, you should be sure to change the passwords for MariaDB Admin and MariaDB Replication.
+When installing the chart in a public-facing environment, be sure to change the passwords for MariaDB Admin and MariaDB Replication.
 These passwords are not randomly generated and are nontrivial to change after installation.

 ```
 $ helm install --name codedx . --set mariadb.rootUser.password=X --set mariadb.replication.password=Y